The Boeing walkout and the lessons of the 1919 Seattle General Strike

 The revolt by Boeing workers is part of the growing resistance of the working class in the US and internationally to the corporate-financial oligarchy and its reactionary political parties that want to force workers to pay for the capitalist economic crisis and the slide to World War III.
 To build the necessary leadership to oppose capitalist exploitation, war and fascism, workers and young people must reappropriate the rich history of class struggle and socialism, including in this city, which they have been cut off from.

-Striking Boeing workers in Everett, Washington on September 13, 2024
+Striking Boeing workers in Everett, Washington

 One important episode was the Seattle General Strike of 1919, which was part of the wave of mass struggles, led by socialists and left-wing militants following World War I. In 1919, more than four million workers participated in the largest strike wave in US history to that point.
 Deep antiwar sentiment intersected with opposition to high inflation caused by the war.
 In Seattle, the cost of living had more than doubled between 1913 and 1919.